 We have been working to protect and conserve bats in this region of the world since our inception.
 North American bats face many challenges.
 White-nose Syndrome (WNS) has killed at least 6 million hibernating bats since its arrival in New York in 2006.
 Wind energy continues to develop as an alternative energy source.
 Researchers estimate that as many as 1.7 million bats were killed in the US and Canada prior to 2011.
 Additionally, as many as 1.3 million fatalities may have occurred in 2012 alone, and that migratory species are impacted most heavily.
 Climate change is altering weather patterns and landscapes, reducing the availability of water resources for bats, especially in the arid Southwest.
 Habitat alteration and fragmentation can threaten roosting and foraging sites for some species.
 And human disturbance continues to be a problem for bats at unprotected caves and mines.

-In the US, 8 species or subspecies of bats are listed as Endangered (see below).
-In Canada, a single bat, the pallid bat (Antrozous pallidus) is listed as Threatened under the Species At Risk Act.
+In the US, 8 species or subspecies of bats are listed as Endangered (see below) and a single species, the northern-long eared bat (*) is listed as Threatened.

 - Florida bonneted bat (Eumops floridanus)